 How to optimise Melatonin secretion:

-- Develop a good sleep routine – aim to be in bed in a darkened room by 10pm.
+• Develop a good sleep routine – aim to be in bed in a darkened room by 10pm.

-- Avoid eating heavy (rich or fatty) meals before bedtime as Cortisol levels – which suppress Melatonin secretion – temporarily triple after eating.
+• Avoid eating heavy (rich or fatty) meals before bedtime as Cortisol levels – which suppress Melatonin secretion – temporarily triple after eating.

-- Avoid alcohol, cigarette smoking, caffeine or other stimulant drugs – alcohol and caffeine both inhibit/suppress Melatonin secretion.
+• Avoid alcohol, cigarette smoking, caffeine or other stimulant drugs – alcohol and caffeine both inhibit/suppress Melatonin secretion.

-- Avoid strenuous physical exercise or activities in the late afternoon or evening.
+• Avoid strenuous physical exercise or activities in the late afternoon or evening.

-- Minimise evening exposure to Electromagnetic Radiation (EMR) – power lines, mobile telephones, blue-white, fluorescent lighting, electrical appliances such as microwave ovens, televisions, computers, powered alarm clock/radios, personal music devices etc.
+• Minimise evening exposure to Electromagnetic Radiation (EMR) – power lines, mobile telephones, blue-white fluorescent lighting, electrical appliances such as microwave ovens, televisions, computers, powered alarm clock/radios, personal music devices etc.

 It is said we are now exposed to more EMR in one day than those living 50-100 years ago were exposed to in one year.
 Numerous studies show a direct correlation between EMR exposure and Melatonin suppression (Baratosy: 2010).

-Dietary choices to enhance Melatonin production:
+Dietary items which enhance Melatonin production:

 Because Tryptophan is the precursor of Melatonin (i.e.: synthesised or ‘made from’) – foods which are naturally high in Tryptophan will aid the body’s exogenous Melatonin supply.
 Some of these foods are chicken, turkey, bananas and milk.